Modern Family: Later seasons

 Seasons 8 and 9 received mixed-to-positive reviews from critics, with main criticisms directed at the lack of character development, overstuffing of episodes, and too many filler episodes per season.
 While the show continued to be praised for its charm, witty writing, and the cast's performances, criticism grew in these seasons, particularly from reviewers such as those at The A.V.
 Club.

 In January 2018, Steve Levitan and Christopher Lloyd announced that season 10 would most likely be the final season, during the Television Critics Association's winter press tour.
 However, in August 2018, reports indicated that ABC was in discussions to renew the series for a potential eleventh season.

 Season 10 received positive reviews from critics, citing the season as a significant improvement over the last two.
 The series was praised for its tackling of Haley's pregnancy, the humor of Mitch and Cam looking after Cal, and its dealing with change in a positive way.
-Episodes 'Torn Between Two Lovers', 'Good Grief, and 'A Year Of Birthdays' were particularly praised.
+Episodes "Torn Between Two Lovers", "Good Grief", and "A Year Of Birthdays" were particularly praised.

 The series was renewed for an eleventh season on January 7, 2019, which was confirmed as the final season on February 5.
 The last season premiered on September 25, 2019, and aired its last episode on April 8, 2020.

 Season 11 similarly received positive reviews.
-The season was praised for its themes of change and ending, and the improved humor upon the last seasons, with particular attention to episodes 'The Prescott', 'Legacy,' 'Spuds' and 'Finale'.
+The season was praised for its themes of change and ending, and the improved humor upon the last seasons, with particular attention to episodes "The Prescott", "Legacy", "Spuds" and "Finale".

-Modern Family final episode, Finale, aired April 8, 2020, and received a B+ grade from Kyle Fowle of The A.V.
-Club, citing 'there's something that's satisfying in just how low-key it is.
-The finale doesn't necessarily shoot for outsized emotions.
-Instead, it makes things personal.
-It's a finale that suits Modern Family as it is in 2020, a show that's settled into old age.
-This is a finale that's both tidy and unfinished, and that feels just right'.
-The episode was praised by critics and fans alike, particularly for the humor in Claire and Mitchell's ice skating scene, Mitchell and Cam's karaoke scene, and The Dunphy children's final joke on Luke, with TV Fanatic saying, 'one of the highlights of the episode were the scenes between Haley, Alex, and Luke.'
-Critics also praised Gloria finally letting Manny go, describing the scene as bringing the two characters' arcs full circle.
-The episode's message of 'leaving a porch light on' was also praised, with fans and critics expressing this ending note's highly emotional nature.